Guidelines for prose (written content)

 Admonitions (notices)

 Try not to overuse admonition blocks.
-In particular, try not to avoid having two or more of them adjacent, especially if they are the same admonition type.
+In particular, try to avoid having two or more of them adjacent, especially if they are the same admonition type.

 Try to use them sparingly when the reader’s attention needs to be drawn to something specific.
-Often the content in an admonition block can be rewritten as part of the normal text content, and therefore doesn’t need to be wrapped in it’s own block.
+Often the content in an admonition block can be rewritten as part of the normal text content, and therefore doesn’t need to be wrapped in its own block.

 Currently we support 4 admonition types: note, tip, info, warning.